 K.P.
 Buteyko, MD, is a famous Russian physiologist whose contribution to the field of medicine could be compared to Einstein's role in physics.
 He created a new health philosophy as well as its practical application, which saved the lives and improved the health conditions of numerous people around the globe.
-Dr. Buteyko discovered that over-breathing (hyperventilation) is extremely damaging for health and that many health problems could be stopped by the Buteyko Breathing Normalization method.
+Dr. Buteyko discovered that over-breathing (hyperventilation) is extremely damaging for health and that many health problems could be stopped by the Buteyko Breathing method.
 In the US, the Breathing Center exclusively represents the patent holder of the Buteyko Method in Russia and Buteyko Clinic in Moscow.

 Biography of K.P.
 Buteyko MD